Players from politics, Hollywood mix it up at 'Nerd Prom'

 "She's my White House Correspondents' Dinner girlfriend," he said.
 "We met here, and we sat together one year, and now she's officially my date, so I'm a lucky guy."

-The wide array of celebrity guests included actors from other popular political dramas as well, including Kerry Washington and Darby Stanchfield from ABC's "Scandal."
-The mix of politicians, the media and Hollywood celebrities was surreal, Stanchfield said.
+The wide array of celebrity guests included actors from some other popular political dramas, including Kerry Washington and Darby Stanchfield from ABC's "Scandal."

-Alfre Woodard, who plays the president on NBC's "State of Affairs," said she enjoys hearing President Barack Obama's humor because "with him, it comes out of nowhere and it's very dry, and he does have a wicked sense of humor."
+Alfre Woodard, who plays the president on NBC's "State of Affairs," said she was looking forward to President Barack Obama's humor because "with him, it comes out of nowhere and it's very dry, and he does have a wicked sense of humor."

 Much of ABC's "Modern Family" cast also joined the party, along with would-be presidential candidate and reality TV star Donald Trump.

-Newswoman Katie Couric said she warned her husband the dinner would be a crazy mob scene "full of a lot of great people, a lot of self-important people, some celebrities, and it's fun."
+On the red carpet, newswoman Katie Couric said she warned her husband the dinner would be a crazy mob scene "full of a lot of great people, a lot of self-important people, some celebrities."

 Olympians Tara Lipinski and Johnny Weir, who have become popular commentators for NBC's Olympic coverage, joined the peacock network for the Washington event for the first time and walked carefully on the red carpet.
 Lipinski said she was honored to attend, and Weir said the entire spectacle was "pretty amazing."